Articles | August 8, 2019

 - Lack of required IT expertise – the project goes beyond your standard technology stack.

-- Need to speed up the development process – your IT team is engaged in other projects, and it would take too long to develop the project just using your own resources.
+- Need to speed up the software development process – your IT team is engaged in other projects, and it would take too long to develop it just using your own resources.

-- Headcount limitations in your company – you have a heavy workload but your company won’t increase the headcount.
+- Headcount limitations in your organization – you have a heavy workload but your company won’t increase the headcount.

-- Budget limitations – the project budget is limited, therefore you need to find less expensive alternatives and go outside your country.
+- Budget limitations – the project budget is limited, therefore you need to find cost-effective alternatives for lower costs and go outside your country.

-- Recruiting difficulties – recruiting on your own would take too much time or you simply cannot find the right people in the context of project requirements.
+- Recruiting difficulties – recruiting on your own would take too much time or you simply cannot find the right people in the context of program requirements.

 Still, before you start searching for the right outsourcing company to work with, verify if the project itself (language, documentation, specification, architecture) – as well as your infrastructure – are suitable and ready for outsourcing cooperation.
 Ensure that both can be accessed and developed by a remote team.

 Outsourcing doesn’t mean you don’t need to engage.
-Indeed, if you want to achieve great results, you have to take an active part in the process.
-It means making sure that at least one person from your company will be working with the outsourced team and that this person (typically the Product Owner) needs to be available for the team to provide tasks in advance, answer all questions and monitor progress.
+Indeed, if you want to see the difference and achieve great results, you have to take an active part.
+It means making sure that at least one person from your company will be working with the outsourced development team and that this person (typically the Product Owner) needs to be available for the team to provide tasks in advance, answer all questions and monitor progress.

 Finding the right outsourcing partner

-At this point, having fulfilled the above requirements, you may also start to weigh the advantages of choosing a provider from outside your country against the potential disadvantages.
-Based on our outsourcing experience we shall answer the question that may arise: why look for an IT outsourcing services provider from outside your country?
+At this point, having fulfilled the above requirements, you may also start to weigh the advantages of choosing a provider from outside your country against the potential disadvantages and fears about cultural differences and language barriers.
+Based on our business experience we shall answer the question that may arise: why choose for an IT outsourcing services provider from outside your country?

 - Top-notch expertise